Friday, September 05, 2025

 Sad words, indeed.

-I remember reading in the memoir of well-known celebrity Dick Van Dyke, that he and Mary Tyler Moore wanted to be together, but they were married to other people, and they did not pursue their attractions for each other.
+I remember reading in the memoir of celebrity Dick Van Dyke, that he and Mary Tyler Moore wanted to be together, but they were married to other people, and they did not pursue their attractions for each other.
 He played down that revelation in his book by devoting only a sentence or two and leaving much unsaid, which is most telling.
-Unlike so many who rush to someone else as fast as their legs can carry them, they realized their commitments.
+Unlike so many who rush to someone else as fast as their legs can carry them, they honored their commitments.
 The storyline and plot are not nearly as tantalizing as giving in to temptation, but their actions, or non-actions, are commendable.

 Many years ago, at about the same time as when I bought the book of poetry, I worked for a forty-ish, personable guy.
-Despite a wife and family, he fell in love with a subordinate in her twenties who was also married.
+Despite a wife and family, he fell in love with a twenty-something subordinate who was also married.
 After a fair amount of office gossip and workplace whispers, they left their spouses, transferred to jobs in another part of the country, married and had a child, and lived happily ever after.

-This poses the question about living out a dream versus dreaming a dream.
-I make no predictions about which one is more satisfying.
-All I can say is that Maud's and the Judge's memories of their attractions for each other perhaps filled a sacred place in a quiet corner of their hearts, a place reserved only for a might have been.
-The Judge, with his fashionable wife at his side by the fireplace, would sometimes see Maud's hazel eyes in the glow of the marble hearth, and sipping his glass of wine, he often longed for a cool drink of water from her hands instead.
-Maud would frequently look to the meadow and see the rider on horseback again, and she imagined her home more grand and more comfortable than plain and unadorned.
+The Judge, with his fashionable wife at his side by the fireplace, would sometimes see Maud's hazel eyes in the glow of the marble hearth, and sipping his glass of wine, he longed for a cool drink of water from Maud's hands instead.
+She would frequently look to the meadow and see the rider on horseback again, and she imagined her home more grand and more comfortable than plain and unadorned.

 No comments: